sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 This approach allows test code to access all the `public` and package visible members of the classes under test.

 Who made it and still makes it work today?
-The **`classpath`**!
+The **`class-path`**!
-Every classpath element points to a root of assets contributing to the resources available at runtime.
+Every class-path element points to a root of assets contributing to the resources available at runtime.
 A special type of resource is a Java class which in turn declares a package it belongs to.
-There is no enforced restriction of how many times a package may be declared on the classpath.
+There is no enforced restriction of how many times a package may be declared on the class-path.
 All assets are merged logically at runtime, effectively resulting in the same situation where classes under test and test classes reside physically in the same directory.
 Packages are treated as white boxes: test code may access main types as if they were placed in the same package and directory.
 This includes types with using *package private* and `protected` modifiers.